microsoft/react-native-code-push/CONTRIBUTING.md

 npm install
 ```

-### Compile
+### Using the plugin manually

-Follow these steps to build a new version of the plugin:
+Follow these steps to test your modifications to the plugin manually:
 - clone this repository
 - install the dependencies